SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq_NSU1.md

 ## About

-The driver can be used as a remote control for the **Miteq NSU1** device, and also monitors the device.
+The connector can be used as a remote control for the **Miteq NSU1** device, and also monitors the device.

 ## Installation and configuration

 ### Creation

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION**: